NHDS FAQ

 You are responsible for ensuring your application is complete and accurate.
 Giving false or misleading information is a serious offence under the Crimes Act 1900 No 40 (NSW).
 We will investigate any false or misleading information and may exclude your application from further consideration.

-Applications for the NHDS Phase 1 close at 10:00 AEDT 12 December 2024.
+Applications for the NHDS Phase 1 close at 17:00 AEDT 8 October 2025.

 Members of the Assessment Panel will be appointed by OCSE in collaboration with the RA and may include representatives from NSW Government agencies (for example, Reconstruction Authority, RFS, SES, Fire & Rescue NSW, NSW Department of Climate Change, Energy, the Environment and Water (DCCEEW), and the Forestry Corporation) as well as independent experts with business, and technology innovation and commercialisation experience.